 - Proper stone masonry construction requires skilled labor as it is difficult to rectify any defects left by a neglectful mason.

 - With stone masonry, a stone’s larger size must be maintained in the correct position which tends to require a lifting device of some type.

 - Not only is stone difficult to install and heavy, but it also has the potential to be dangerous.
 In certain cases, serious incidents can occur such as interior wall joints deteriorating because of poor moisture drainage leading to a complete stone masonry structure collapse.

-- The process for brick is quick as bricks are easy for masonry contractors to work with.
+- The process for brick is quick as bricks are easy for masonry contractors Chicago to work with.